emsifa/evo/README.md

 #### `Cookie` Attribute

-`Cookie` attribute used to get cookie value from HTTP request.
+`Cookie` attribute is used to get a cookie value from HTTP request.

 ```php
 #[Get('users/{id}')]